awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

    1. Choose **Add rule**\.

-   1. Set the following values for your new inbound rule to allow HTTP access to your web server\.
+   1. Set the following values for your new inbound rule to allow HTTP access to your web server:
       + **Type:** **HTTP**
       + **Source:** **0\.0\.0\.0/0**

-1. To create the security group, choose **Create security group**\.
+1. Choose **Create security group** to create the security group\.

    Note the security group ID because you need it later in this tutorial\.

 ## Create a VPC security group for a private DB instance<a name="CHAP_Tutorials.WebServerDB.CreateVPC.SecurityGroupDB"></a>

 To keep your DB instance private, create a second security group for private access\.
-To connect to private instances in your VPC, you add inbound rules to your VPC security group that allow traffic from your web server only\.
+To connect to private DB instancesin your VPC, you add inbound rules to your VPC security group that allow traffic from your web server only\.

 **To create a VPC security group**